-This is a full-time, two-year program with classes held during the day.
+This is a full-time, five term (20 month), program with classes held during the day.
 Students must be available a minimum of 30-40 hours per week for course work and simulation labs during the day or evenings and for clinical experiences during days, evenings and/or weekends.
 Students complete their clinical experiences at Barnes-Jewish Hospital, St. Louis Children’s Hospital, Missouri Baptist Medical Center and other BJC HealthCare hospitals and St. Louis area health care facilities.

 The Upper Division Option prepares students to provide direct care to patients and their families in a variety of health care settings, as well as to pursue higher degrees in nursing.

 Graduates will be eligible to take the National Council Licensure Exam (NCLEX)*.
 Passing the exam is required to become an entry-level registered nurse.